izoaraman/rag_chatbot/README.md

-# First chatbot using RAG
+# Chat with PDF locally
+a simple local RAG (Retrieval Augmented Generation) pipeline for chatting with PDFs.
 ## Setup

 Create a virtual environment and install the required packages: